By Dwight Brown (NNPA Newswire Film Critic)

 Dwight Brown is a film critic and travel writer.
-As a critic he regularly attends international film festivals including Cannes, Sundance, Toronto and the American Black Film Festival.
+As a film critic, he regularly attends international film festivals including Cannes, Sundance, Toronto and the American Black Film Festival.
 Read more movie reviews by Dwight Brown here and at DwightBrownInk.com.